 5. Are there other advantages to hiring a lawyer?
 Yes – when you have a Colorado car accident lawyer handle your claim, you will not have to go through the stress of dealing with the insurance company representatives and lawyers directly, as we will always speak on your behalf.
 Working with one of our experienced lawyers enables you to focus on recovering your health and getting your life back on track.

 Results & Case Studies

-At McDivitt Law Firm, our track record speaks for itself.
-We have helped injured clients in Colorado Springs and throughout Colorado obtain hundreds of millions of dollars.
+Our track record speaks for itself.
+We have helped injured clients in Denver, Colorado Springs, and throughout Colorado obtain hundreds of millions of dollars.
 We offer compassionate yet aggressive legal representation from the moment you hire us.
 Our clients are never just a case number, which is why so many of our past clients continue to refer friends and family members to us for help.
 Check out what our past clients had to say about working with McDivitt Law Firm.

-It’s much harder to negotiate fair terms with the insurance company if you are dealing with them by yourself.
+It’s hard to negotiate fair terms with an insurance company if you are dealing with them by yourself.
+They have abundant resources and large legal teams on staff.
 We offer a free consultation that will help you understand your rights and options without obligating you to work with us any further.

 From the Auto Accident Blog